rrra/www/content/calendar/2022/october-meeting.md

 ### Recognition of ARRL Affiliation

-AC0W will be presenting a plaque from ARRL recognizing RRRA for 50 years of affiliation.
+ARRL Dakota Division Director Bill Lippert, AC0W, will be presenting a plaque from ARRL recognizing Red River Radio Amateurs for 50 years of affiliation.

 ### Meeting Information